Amherst, NY3650 Millersport HighwayGetzville, NY 14068Amherst, NY3650 Millersport HighwayGetzville, NY 14068

 Do paralegals need a degree?
 In order to find work as a Certified Legal Assistant/Paralegal (CLA/CP), aspiring paralegals need to complete a college degree.
 Bryant & Stratton College offers an Associate of Applied Science in Paralegal Studies designed to help you gain the skills, insights and credential needed to become a vital member of the legal team.

 Can I get a paralegal degree online?
-Yes, it is possible to earn a paralegal degree online.
+Yes, it is possible to earn an associate in paralegal studies online.
 The Associate of Applied Science in Paralegal Studies at Bryant & Stratton College is offered online and at campuses in New York, Ohio, Virginia and Wisconsin.

 How long to get a paralegal degree?
 An associate degree in paralegal studies can often be completed in just two years of full-time study.
 The AAS in Paralegal Studies at Bryant & Stratton College is designed to help you develop the research, writing and communication skills needed to work with lawyers on case presentations and client interactions.